fiskaltrust/rollout-doc/buy-resell/products/3rd-party/FinanzOnline Management.md

 :::info summary

 After reading this, you will understand the benefits for PosOperators of connecting their fiskaltrust.Account to _FinanzOnline_:
-The Carefreee bundle includes FinanzOnline notifications, which include signature creation unit registration notifications, cash register notifications and checks of start receipt, annual receipt, or stop receipt.
-PosOperators without Carefree bundle can purchase them in the store.
+* The Carefree bundle includes FinanzOnline notifications, which include registration of signature creation units, notifications and checks for cash registers like receipts for a start, annual, or stop.
+* PosOperators without a Carefree bundle can purchase them.
-The `Tools` / `FinanceOnline Notifications` page in the fiskaltrust.Portal provides your PosOperators with an overview.
+* The `Tools` / `FinanzOnline Notifications` page in the fiskaltrust.Portal provides your PosOperators with an overview.

 You, as a PosDealer, can choose `PosDealer` / `FinanzOnline management` to get an overview of connections with FinanzOnline,  and the status of notifications.
  A reconciliation with FinanzOnline is only necessary if changes to queues or SCUs have been made manually there by you or the PosOperator.